HOW CAN IT ALL END SO QUICKLY I NEED MORE SON OH GONG. PLEASE.

 General Frost smiles, “It’s possible that only your CEO is human,” which scares Han Joo a lot hahaha.

 “Ma Wang, let’s meet again in the middle of our journey.”
 And thaaat’s the end of our cheeky brothers.
 I kinda liked this ending – it is closure and yet open-ended at the same time.
-It reminds you that this is a world where demons don’t really die and well we are sad that they are parting ways at this point, there is bound to be a point in time in future where they cross paths again.
+It reminds you that this is a world where demons don’t really die and while we are sad that they are parting ways at this point, there is bound to be a point in time in the future where they cross paths again.

 Ma Wang returns home to find the monkey statue gone and hears to his shock that Oh Gong has gone to the underworld to fetch Seon Mi.
-He starts to laugh and says with the same vigour as he does with all pass, “The Great Sage, that nut job!”
+He starts to laugh and says with the same vigour as he does with his all pass, “The Great Sage, that nut job!”

 And we see Oh Gong speeding down an expressway and smiling.